-- Any items (or specific group of items) valued over £1,000 that is considered to have

-- a life longer than the financial year they were purchased in;

-- Capitalised assets are not necessarily bought on one order, so long as the group of items are purchased within the accounting period they can be capitalised;

-- Fixed Assets to be included:

-- a Land and Buildings;

-- b Plant and Machinery;

-- c Furniture and Equipment;

-- d Computer Equipment and Software;
+- Any items (or specific group of items) valued over £500 that is considered to have a life longer than the financial year they were purchased in; - Capitalised assets are not necessarily bought on one order, so long as the group of items are purchased within the accounting period they can be capitalised; - Fixed Assets to be included: - i.
+Land and buildings; - ii.
+Plant and machinery; - iii.
+Furniture and equipment; - iv.
+Computer equipment and software; - v.
+Assets under construction. - Assets excluded from the Fixed Asset Register are current assets and stock.

-- e Assets Under Construction.

-• Assets excluded from the Fixed Asset Register are Current Assets and Stock.
 Current assets include cash and bank balances which are controlled through reconciliation to control accounts on a regular basis.
-Stock includes uniform stock and stationery which are monitored regularly;

-• The appropriate accounting transactions should be processed for all assets capitalised and recorded on the fixed asset register; the transaction must be recorded within the fixed asset fund account in addition to the transaction to the Balance Sheet;

-• Physical counts will be undertaken against the register annually and the evidence will be presented to the Directors;

-• Discrepancies between the physical count and the registers will be investigated promptly and any discrepancies over the value of £500 will be reported to the Board of Directors;

-• All assets disposed of will be recorded in the Fixed Asset Register and the appropriate transactions recorded through the financial statements on FMS;
+Stock includes uniform stock and stationery which are monitored regularly; - The appropriate accounting transactions should be processed for all assets capitalised and recorded on the fixed asset register on a monthly basis; the transaction must be recorded within the fixed asset fund account in addition to the transaction to theBalance Sheet; - Physical counts will be undertaken against the register annually and the evidence will be presented to the directors; - Discrepancies between the physical count and the registers will be investigated promptly and any discrepancies over the value of £500 will be reported to the Board of Directors; - All assets disposed of will be recorded in the Fixed Asset Register and the appropriate transactions recorded through the financial statements on PS Financials (PSF); - Attractive and portable items of equipment that fall below the capitalisation limit

-• Attractive and portable items of equipment that fall below the capitalisation limit will be security marked and recorded on the Equipment Inventory, and follow the same asset control as the assets held on the Fixed Asset Register (example digital camera purchased singularly for £250);

-• All working papers for the purchase of the Asset(s) must be kept, including invoices, with the Fixed Asset Register.
+- will be security marked and recorded on the Equipment Inventory, and follow the same asset control as the assets held on the Fixed Asset Register (example digital camera purchased singularly for £250); - All working papers for the purchase of the Asset(s) must be kept, including invoices, at Central Office with the Fixed Asset Register.